muahmad-hub/Alumni-Website/docs/dev_logs.md

 - All three of the files (`personalized_page_rank.py`, `a_star_search.py`, and `utils.py`) had conflicting use of `Profile` and `Users` instance
 - Therefore, I ensured that all of the functions use the `Profile` instance.
 Only the `recommend` function in `recommender.py` takes a `Users` instance which it then uses its `Profile` instance and passes it on to the other functions.
 ### Reflection
-- Initially, I rendered teh AI recommendation modal directly in the Django view during the directory page load.
+- Initially, I rendered the AI recommendation modal directly in the Django view during the directory page load.
 However, this meant that every time a user visited the page, the recommendation engine was triggered too, causing a noticable delay, especially when I tried by adding many users in the database.
 It took noticeable time even with just 12 Users
 - I tried to optimize the code by storing the results of `get_neigbors` function in a variable instead of calling it everytime in the loop.
 This did reduce the number of queries made to the database, but the delay was still noticeable
 - I then switched to a different approach.
 I loaded the directory first and used Javascript to send an AJAX request so that the users dont notice the delay as the directory is loaded and once the recommendation engine outputs a result, it is displayed on the modal.
 - This approach does seem to work for the time being but will only work if users stay on the directory long enough.
 If they click on a profile, it may cancel the request